-The College is a member of DYW West Highland and sees this as an invaluable forum in further developing vocational provision, building on programmes already being delivered in media, teaching, Gaelic development, language and community planning.
-It is actively exploring opportunities to work more closely with young people to prepare them for the world of work.
+The College is a member of DYW West Highland and is actively exploring opportunities to work more closely with young people to prepare them for the world of work.
 This activity is also being taken forward in partnership with SDS, with which the College has formed a close working relationship, to develop relevant qualifications, such as the Foundation Apprenticeship in Social Services: Children and Young People and the FA in Creative and Digital Media.

-The College is committed to working in partnership with schools, with Bord na Gàidhlig, with SDS and with local authorities to provide increased access to a range of Gaelic medium learning opportunities.
+The College is committed to working in partnership with schools, with Bòrd na Gàidhlig, with SDS and with local authorities to provide increased access to a range of Gaelic medium learning opportunities.
 This will be carried out utilising data collated from a wide range of sources to make informed judgements as to the way ahead.
-It will also be carried out in line with the objectives of

-Developing the Young Workforce (DYW), such as those outlined in Preparing Young People For the World of Work, and Schools and Colleges Working in Partnership - Recommendation 6 - "... supporting the development of Scotland's young workforce through the enhancement of vocational education pathways."
+It will also be carried out in line with the objectives of Developing the Young Workforce (DYW), such as those outlined in Preparing Young People For the World of Work, and Schools and Colleges Working in Partnership - Recommendation 6 - "... supporting the development of Scotland's young workforce through the enhancement of vocational education pathways."